decay88/Amaterasu/README.md

 The main namespace which will encapsulate the following code will be `namespace DynamicCode`.
 Each module should be placed either in seperate text documents or all in the same document, but, each module **MUST** have the same namespace in order to be utilized properly when exploring the compiled assembly.

 ###### Encoding Module

+This module is responsible for taking care of all data encoding and or encryption transformations.

 ```c#
 using System;
 using System.Security.Cryptography;